Menu

 c.
 SSS I.D.
 Card;

-e.
-GSIS UMID
+d.
+GSIS UMID Card;

 j.
-Police Clearance (with photo)
+Police Clearance/Police Certificate (with picture);

-l.
+k.
 Postal I.D.
+Card;

-m.
+l.
 Barangay I.D.
+Card;

 Note: Any other I.D. card NOT included in the above list shall NOT be accepted.
 Alumni, association, membership, and health I.D.s, including ATM cards, shall NOT be accepted.

-Note: In case where the NSO-issued Birth Certificate is not legible, or the NSO has duly issued a Negative Certification of Birth (NSO CRS Form No. 1) printed in NSO security form, the original and photocopy of the applicant’s Birth Certificate that is authenticated/issued by the Local Civil Registrar (LCR) shall be submitted.
+4. Original and photocopy of the Birth Certificate of the applicant issued/authenticated by the then National Statistics Office (NSO), now Philippine Statistics Authority (PSA).
+In case the NSO or PSA Birth Certificate is not legible, or if the NSO or PSA has duly issued a negative certification of birth (NSO or PSA CRS Form No. 1) printed in NSO or PSA security form, the applicant shall, in addition, submit the original and photocopy of his/her Birth Certificate issued/authenticated by the Local Civil Registrar;

 7. If filing of the application is through a representative: